 Managers are encouraged to take timely action to define and implement measures to limit or avoid damage that may result from the occurrence of risk events.
 All corporate and central functions and Group companies, including Group companies that are not consolidated, are included in the risk management system.
 The responsible managers are required to supply their relevant key business and financial indicators each month.
 As well as creating quarterly forecasts on business trends, they also twice a year report the recognised risks for the next 24 months from the reporting date for the categories of market and competitive risks, technological risks, project- and product-related risks, financial risks and procurement risks.
 Other business risks (environmental, human resources, etc.) are also reported in this cycle to the Risk Managers at the Group headquarters.
 We classify risks as qualitative and quantitative risks:

 Qualitative risks are long-term developments that could have a negative impact on the KSB Group and which cannot or cannot yet be thoroughly quantified due to a lack of precise information.
 In order to still be able to evaluate them, however, we make estimates of the probability of occurrence and scope.
 With respect to probability of occurrence, the extent to which the information indicating the potential risk is detailed must be determined.
-The scope describes the potential influence of the individual risk on the EBIT of the KSB Group or the respective Group company.
+The scope describes the potential influence of the individual risk on the earnings before interest and taxes (EBIT) of the KSB Group or the respective Group company.

 In order to assess whether qualitative and quantitative individual risks are significant for us, we classify them as acceptable, neutral or significant risks.
 We consider as material for the KSB Group all individual risks categorised as neutral or significant that are detailed in the “Individually assessed opportunities and risks” section.
 The relevant classification can be determined from the matrices below: